I'm very impressed with the

 used to generate powerful, animated visualizations in the browser.

-I used the toolkit to develop this app (see it live!)
+I used those tools to develop this app

 .
 To the right are